-While I’m wondering whether subtly suggesting a little soap, water and deodorant would crucify his fragile preteen psyche, his best friend screeches up beside us.
+I wondered whether subtly suggesting a little soap, water and deodorant would crucify his fragile preteen psyche.
+As I gather courage and search desperately for a delicate way to put this, his best friend screeches up beside us.

 “Geeeezo,” she shrieks, pinching her nostrils shut, “You stink like old ZOMBIE puke.”

-We both freeze, then he sniffs delicately at his shirt.
-He stays head-bowed, deep in thought, while I anxiously search my limited store of child psychology for something to restore his shattered self-esteem.
+The boy raises an arm, sniffs his armpit, then bows his head.
+I anxiously search my limited store of child psychology for something to restore his shattered self-esteem.

 “PIT WARS!!!!!” he roars, whipping off his t-shirt and raising his arms high.
-She shrieks and dodges, and they pound down the street.
-About 15 minutes later their whole gang returns, and it’s clear that the pit wars are escalating.
+The girl shrieks and dodges, he pounds down the street after her.
+Fifteen minutes later they return with the neighborhood gang, shirts off and arms raised.
+Clearly, the pit wars are escalating.

 I can see it’s going to be a fragrant summer.